4undRaiser/NFT-Marketplace-tutorial/README.md

 }
 ```

 First, we create our contract and name it `NFTMarketplace`.
-Then we declare a variable `numOfListing` this variable will keep track of the number of nfts that have been listed in our marketplace.
+Then we declare a variable `numOfListing`. the `numOfListing` variable will keep track of the number of nfts that have been listed in our marketplace.

-Next, create a struct `NFTListing` that will hold the properties of our NFT listing such as the NFT address, tokenId, price, seller, and a bool forSale to control the selling and buying of our NFT.
+Next, create a struct `NFTListing` that will hold the properties of our NFT listing such as the following.
+- NFT address
+- tokenId
+- price
+- seller
+- and a bool forSale to control the selling and buying of our NFT.

 We need a mapping that will store our listings so create mapping called `listings` and pass in a uint as the key and our struct `NFTListing` will be the value.